heuyklee/heuyklee.github.io/_pages/about.md

 I am currently a Ph.D. candidate at [KAIST](https://kaist.ac.kr/en/), advised by professor [Dae-Shik Kim](https://scholar.google.com/citations?user=nd-UgBYAAAAJ&hl=ko&oi=ao).
 I have primarily researched computer vision in various application domains, including `medical`, `satellite`, and `facial` imaging fields.

-Initially, I was interested in practical technologies that could benefit people, but over time, I grew an interest in technologies that not only bring joy to people but also have the potential to fundamentally transform their lives.
+Initially, I was drawn to practical tools and methods that could benefit people.
+However, over time, my focus shifted to innovations that not only bring joy to people but also have the potential to fundamentally transform their lives.

 My recent research interests lie in `3D vision` and `computer graphics`, including the Neural Radiance Field (NeRF).
 I believe that emerging technologies like NeRF will fundamentally change the way people capture and store time and space.